GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 Additionally, `minStartForTaskForQueue` provides granular reservations based on specific task types or regex patterns ensuring that specific operations (like `receivepack`) are protected even if the rest of the queue is saturated.
+This quota could not be defined in fallback quota section.

 ```
   [quota "android/*"]